How Does Online Speech Therapy Work with a Toddler?

 1 Home setting

-Children learn best in the environment they’re most comfortable.
+Children learn best where they’re most comfortable.
 When working with young kids, it’s important for everyone to feel relaxed and able to fully participate.
-Therapists often refer to this as your “natural environment.”
+Speech therapists often refer to this as your “natural environment.”

 2 Carryover

-As mentioned, even if a child learns a new skill in a “structured environment,” like a clinic, that doesn’t mean they’ll necessarily use these skills in the real world.
-With online speech therapy and home practice, your child is already implementing these new skills in their natural environment.
+As mentioned, even if a child learns a new skill in a “structured environment,” like a clinic, that doesn’t mean they’ll use these skills in the real world.
+With online speech therapy and home practice, your child is already using these new skills at home, in their natural environment.

 3 Effectiveness